inlab-geo/espresso/docs/source/user_guide/usage.rst

     tp1 = testproblem1(example_number = 3)
     tp2 = testproblem2(example_number = 2)

 If you wish to use more than one example in your code, you will need to create multiple :code:`testproblem` instances (or re-initialise an existing one).
-Attempting to load a non-existent example number will raise a :py:class:`cofi_espresso.exceptions.InvalidExampleError` exception.
+Attempting to load a non-existent example number will raise a :py:class:`espresso.exceptions.InvalidExampleError` exception.

 .. code-block:: python
     :class: toggle

-    from cofi_espresso.exceptions import InvalidExampleError
+    from espresso.exceptions import InvalidExampleError
-    from cofi_espresso import XrayTomography as xrt
+    from espresso import XrayTomography as xrt

     iexample = 1
     try: